mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 Storage is the datas stored in your smart-contract, in michelson and on-chain.
 When you deploy your contract you will pay for the storage, so keep it as light as possible and use it only for data which has to be in blockchain.
 See [Optimisation section](https://ligo.mavryk.org/docs/tutorials/optimisation/) for more details.

-When you will need to deploy a contract, the storage will need an init value (flag `--init` onto `octez-client`) defined in `Michelson`.
+When you will need to deploy a contract, the storage will need an init value (flag `--init` onto `mavkit-client`) defined in `Michelson`.
 It's possible to express it in Ligo using [compile storage command](https://ligo.mavryk.org/docs/manpages/compile%20storage).

 ```
 ligo compile storage <your_main_file> <ligo_expression> -m <your_module_in_main_file>